Table of Contents

 You may think just keeping custom scripts simple will be easy, but let's look at it closer.
 You will probably start with simple custom scripts and deploy them to each of your servers.
 You will probably script an email alert when anything goes over the specified threshold.

 You solved the problem, but you will need to deploy the solution to all of your servers.
 However, what if your server goes down?
 When this happens your monitoring system will follow, and you'll never be able to know why such a downtime occurred.
-"Bad things come in three" - Your monitoring system uptime should not be dependant on the monitored server.
+"Bad things come in three" - Your monitoring system uptime should not be dependent on the monitored server.

 This is when you will probably think about creating an independent central server that performs the same monitoring, just remotely.
 You solved a problem again, but the challenge here is the dynamic nature of modern infrastructure.